|Ljøsnåvollveien 1249, 7375 Røros, Norge

 Ljøsnåvollen is an idyllic mountain farm in the northeast of Femundsmarka.
 This is a working farm, so much of the food is made from local ingredients.
 The cabin has 20 beds.
 The easiest way to get there is to cycle along the 12 km long gravel road from Feragen.

 Fjølburøsta is an old mountain farm that previously offered accommodation in connection with the farm.
-It has been closed for some time, but Fjølburøsta will reopen as a self-catering cabin for the 2021 season.
+It has been closed for some time, but Fjølburøsta is now open as a self-catering cabin for the 2021 season.
 There are 12 beds at the cabin.
 It will form part of the accommodation along the Historic Hiking Route between Røros and Femundsmarka.

 Langen guest house is located at the approach to Femundsmarka in the north, and is a natural starting point for trips into the national park.
 The farm offers accommodation, dining and canoe rental during the summer season.
 Langen is approximately 30 minute’s drive from Røros.

 There are 20 huts in the area around Femunden lake, and 17 of these are within the protected area.
 These are simple huts/shacks that are also important cultural monuments.
 They were built as shelters for lumberjacks and log floaters.
 The huts are open and can be used free of charge by those who visit the area.
 Firewood is delivered to the huts.
 They are of a basic standard, but you can experience how the lumberjacks felt when they lived and worked for long periods in Femundsmarka.